phyxolog/rz4-deprecated/README.md

 ***
 ## [License](#license)

-MSC is provided under the MIT License.
+rz4 is provided under the MIT License.

 ```text
 The MIT License (MIT)